Ways to mark Remembrance

 Remembrance Day is traditionally marked on 11 November (or the nearest Sunday) and is an opportunity to remember those who have died in the line of duty.
 Taking part is a personal choice.

-We’ve once again teamed up with The Royal British Legion to develop a range of Girlguiding and Remembrance Poppy products.
+We’ve once again teamed up with the Royal British Legion to develop new Remembrance badges for 2021.

 The Royal British Legion